kubukoz/scala-cli.nix/README.md

 This repository is no longer active!
 The scala-cli derivation is now available in [Nixpkgs](https://github.com/NixOS/nixpkgs) as `scala-cli`.

-While the package isn't part of a channel, you can use `cachix use kubukoz` to benefit from a binary cache.

 ## Quick install

 ```